Dik Evans: Career

 The band that would eventually be named U2 formed in Dublin on 25 September 1976.
 Dik and his brother Dave were two of six people to respond to a note that Larry Mullen Jr. posted on the notice board at Mount Temple Comprehensive School in search of musicians for a new band.
 The group set up in Mullen's kitchen, with the Evans brothers on guitar; at the first meeting, the duo shared a single home-made instrument between them.
 They soon whittled down the lineup to a five-piece and settled on the name "Feedback" because it was one of the few technical terms they knew.
 Most of their initial material consisted of cover songs, which the band admitted was not their forte.
 Some of the earliest influences on the band were emerging punk rock acts, such as the Jam, the Clash, Buzzcocks, and Sex Pistols.
 The popularity of punk rock convinced the group that musical proficiency was not a prerequisite to success.

 In April 1977, Feedback played their first gig for a paying audience at St. Fintan's High School.
 Shortly after, the band changed their name to "The Hype".
 Dik, who was older than the other band members and by this time at college, was becoming the odd man out.
 The rest of the band was leaning towards the idea of a four-piece ensemble.
 In March 1978, the group changed their name to "U2".
 That same month, U2, as a four-piece without Dik, won a talent contest in Limerick sponsored by Harp Lager and the Evening Press.
 The win was an important milestone and affirmation for the fledgling band.
 Within a few days, Dik was officially phased out of the band with a farewell concert at the Presbyterian Church Hall in Howth.
 During the show, which featured the group playing cover songs as the Hype, Dik ceremonially walked offstage.
 The remaining four band members returned later in the concert to play original material as U2.
+Therefore, Dik was a member of the band that became U2 for 1 year, 5 months & 8 days.

-Evans was later a founding member of Dublin-based band The Virgin Prunes and their guitarist from 1977 to 1984.
+Evans was later a founding member of Dublin-based band Virgin Prunes and their guitarist from 1977 to 1984.
 He co-founded the band The Kid Sisters, later known as The Screech Owls, along with the American musician Deborah "Debbie" Schow.

 Recent solo work includes contributions to Snakes & Ladders – A Festival of New Irish Music, curated by composer and former Virgin Prunes' band member, Daniel Figgis.